 - Court bonds are issued when you are required to furnish a bond by a Louisiana court

 License & Permit Bonds

 When you’re starting a new business in Louisiana you might be asked to get a license from a city, local or state authority, which usually includes posting a license and permit bond.
 For some trades, the same rules apply across the U.S. In most cases, there are local or state rules that you have to comply with.

 License and permit bonds are required by licensing authorities, or the obligee of the bond, in order to protect the public.
 If you act in a harmful or fraudulent way, or otherwise don’t follow the applicable rules while conducting your business, the bond is there to cover any financial harm caused by your activities.

 When bidding on private or public construction projects, contractors are usually required to post contract bonds.

-This type of Louisiana surety bonds applies only to the particular project that requires the bond of its contractors.
-Contract bonds ensure that your contracting business will follow all contractual obligations set when you’ve been granted the project.
+This type of bonds applies only to the particular project under which contractors need to get bonded.
+Contract bonds ensure that your contracting business will follow all contractual obligations set when you’ve been granted a project.

 The most common contract bonds include:

 - Performance bonds

 Court bonds are the third main type of bonds issued in the state.
 A Louisiana court might ask you to post a court bond in one of the following cases: